PaddlePaddle/Paddle/doc/design/cluster_train/trainer.md

 // closing the send channel.
 func (*PServerClient) ParamInitChan() (send chan<- Parameter, err error)

-// SendGrad sends gradients to parameter servers. func (*PServerClient) SendGrad(method UpdateMethod, grads []Gradient) error
+// SendGrad sends gradients to parameter servers for updating parameters. func (*PServerClient) SendGrad(method UpdateMethod, grads []Gradient) error

+// SetParam sets parameters.
+//
+// SetParam can be used for the parameters that are not suitable for updating
+// using gradients.
+func (*PServerClient) SetParam(params []Paramter) error

 // GetParam gets parameters from parameter servers. func (*PServerClient) GetParam(names []string) ([]Parameter, error)